Korrumz2PL/fake-discord-nitros/README.md

-# Discord fake codes generator!
+# Fake discord nitros code generator!

  You can fool your friends with this program.